qorelanguage/qore-vscode/README.md

 **qore-vscode** is an extension for Visual Studio Code adding [Qore](http://qore.org/) language support.

+## Version 0.8.2 (2023-06-26)

+- (Really) fixed the bug where the extension reported that Qore was not available when installed manually by updating to use the latest internal VSCode APIs

 ## Version 0.8.1 (2023-06-06)

 - Updated the module to use a Qore package build for macOS Catalina for x86_64 for maximum backwards compatibility